Mykonos Sights & Attractions

 The archaeological museum of Delos hosts findings from excavations on this sacred island, such as the famous lion statues, marble busts, and golden jewelry.

 Peter the pelican has become the mascot of Mykonos island over the years.
 A few decades ago, a fisherman took care of a wounded pelican but surprisingly he didn't leave when he was cured but made Mykonos his home.
 Although the first pelican of Mykonos has passed away, three pelicans run today the paved paths of Chora.

 The Castle of Chora is located on a hill offering a marvelous view of Mykonos Town and the sea.
-In the past, it used to serve as a fortress for protection against various dangers, such as pirates' invasions.
+In the past, it used to serve as a fortress for protection against various dangers, such as pirate invasions.

 The church of Agios Nikolaos is one of the few post-Byzantine churches on Mykonos Island.
-It was built during the fourth century in the Old Port of Mykonos and it is dedicated to Saint Nicholas, the protector of sailors.
+It was built during the fourth century in the Old Port of Mykonos and is dedicated to Saint Nicholas, the protector of sailors.

 The maritime museum of Mykonos is housed in a 19th-century mansion in Chora and exhibits old nautical instruments, tools, and maps.
 In fact, Mykonos is an island with rich nautical history and helped with many ships during the Greek Revolution.

-The Artificial Lake of Ano Mera Dam is located on the northeast part of Mykonos Island, close to Fokos Beach.
+The Artificial Lake of Ano Mera Dam is located in the northeast part of Mykonos Island, close to Fokos Beach.
 The dam was constructed to solve the island's water supply problem, and today its artificial lake is a beautiful refuge for many migratory birds.